 What Does a Notary Do?

-Notaries Public (a.k.a. people who can notarize documents) are certified witnesses to the signing of documents.
-Notaries must be objective and independent when evaluating a document and signer.
-Notaries have to be impartial, meaning they can’t refuse to help you because of your race, nationality, religion, politics, or sexual orientation.
+A notary public acts as a certified witness to the signing of documents.
+Notaries must be objective, impartial, and independent when evaluating a document and signer.
+They cannot refuse to help you because of your race, nationality, religion, politics, or sexual orientation.

-A notary verifies that an official document has been correctly signed.
-The seal of a notary makes your documents more credible, and is required for certain documents.
+A notary verifies that an official document has been correctly and voluntarily signed and that the person signing is who they say they are.
+The seal of a notary makes your signature more credible and may be required for certain documents.

 Commonly Notarized Documents

-There are certain important documents that are essentially worthless without the signature of a notary.
-These are examples of documents that you usually have to have notarized:
+There are certain important documents that commonly require the signature of a notary.
+These documents may include:

 - Advanced health directives